kevin137/kisa/SLTA_notes_Class03.md

 2. What is this from a computational point of view?

-For the moment we can forget about the statistical viewpoint... this is now a linear algebra problem
+For the moment we can forget about the statistical viewpoint... this is now a linear algebra problem, particularly a...

 #### Least squares problem associated with a linear system